 Nathan Bedford Forrest Monument

-Located at the entrance to the plaza, this monument honors General Forrest, a dashing cavalryman and a popular hero of the Civil War.
-The monument was erected by the United Daughters of the Confederacy to honor Forrest for his role in capturing a Union raiding party led by Colonel Abel Streight in 1863.
+Also located at the entrance to the cemetery’s Veteran’s Plaza is a monument of Nathan Bedford Forrest, a general in the Civil War.
+The monument was erected by the United Daughters of the Confederacy to recognize Forrest for his role in capturing a Union raiding party led by Colonel Abel Streight in 1863.

 About Veterans Plaza The plaza was dedicated on Veterans Day in 2000.
-The Myrtle Hill-Oak Hill Memorial Association, a subsidiary of The Rome Area Heritage Foundation, is dedicated to improving and maintaining the historic Myrtle Hill Cemetery including the memorials located at Veterans Plaza.
+The Myrtle Hill-Oak Hill Memorial Association is dedicated to improving and maintaining the historic Myrtle Hill Cemetery including the memorials located at Veterans Plaza.
 A wreath-laying ceremony is held annually on Veterans Day at the plaza.
 Traditionally the event begins at 11 a.m., marking the time when World War I officially ended.